manwar/theweeklychallenge/content/blog/advent-calendar-2024.md

 ***

 ### Welcome to our `6th Advent Calendar`.
-It doesn't look real to be very honest.
-Coming this far is a collective efforts of every `Team PWC` members.
+It doesn't look real to be very honest, coming this far is a collective efforts of every `Team PWC` members.

 ***